pdwaggoner/plotmm/README.md

 ![Bivariate GMM (EMCluster)](three.png)

-Here is a bivariate Gaussian mixture model (via mixtools)
+Here is a bivariate Gaussian mixture model (via mixtools).
+As with the previous case of visualizing a bivariate Gaussian mixture model, but with `EMCluster`, so too here you have the same options for calling the final and *full* plot versus the individual ellipses plots.

 ```{r}
 # set up the data (replication of mixtools example for comparability)